ahmetabdi/ahmetabdi.github.io/_posts/2016-10-13-vs-code-on-rails.markdown

 ---
 layout: post
-title:  "Using Visual Stude Code with Ruby on Rails"
+title:  "Using Visual Studio Code with Ruby on Rails"
 date:   2016-09-13 13:23:39 +0000
 categories: development
 ---